mogenius/docs/mogenius/docs/services/backend/java-spring.md

 **How to deploy**
 To initiate a Spring project, you can add it as a service to your cloudspace.
 Select Java Spring from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Java Spring with mogenius](./../../tutorials/how-to-deploy-java-spring-to-the-cloud.md).